Sales Call Playbook

 "I see you've been a customer since [year] — is that when you started the business?"

-"Tell me about your business — what do you guys do best?"
+"Tell me about your business — what do you guys do better than anyone else in [city]?"

 "I'm not going to pretend I know your business better than you do — but I did notice a couple things on your account that caught my eye..."